prmadev/prma/content/posts/dishonesty_of_optimizing_for_developers_time.md

 ## My Antithesis {#my-antithesis}

-However, if this were genuinely the case, more substantial effort would have been invested in refactoring or choosing a more rigorous language than JavaScript, for example, a language that can significantly boost performance in the long run.
+However, if this were genuinely the case, more substantial effort would have been invested in refactoring or choosing a more rigorous language than <span class="language">JavaScript</span>, for example, a language that can significantly boost performance in the long run.

-Fixing bugs in backends written in JavaScript, PHP, or Python is certainly feasible, but adding performance improvements can become challenging, if not improbable.
+Fixing bugs in backends written in <span class="language">JavaScript</span>, PHP, or Python is certainly feasible, but adding performance improvements can become challenging, if not improbable.
 More meticulous programming tools automate the process of finding and fixing even the most elusive bugs and come with significant performance optimizations.
 The ability to make well-founded assumptions about the program allows for better optimization.

-This approach often leads to a situation where future engineers, tasked with rewriting the "MVP" program in a more scalable language, face an archeological rediscovery process.
+This approach often leads to a situation where future engineers, tasked with rewriting the "<abbr title=" Minimal Viable Product">MVP</abbr>" program in a more scalable language, face an archeological rediscovery process.

 So, if they are not genuinely optimizing for shorter development time, what are they doing?